rezer-bleede/cars-analyzer/README.md

 - **Guided configuration**: Choose a focus city, timeframe, and which insights to include in the generated dossier
 - **Real-time preview**: Beautiful report preview with highlight metrics, demand pulses, body style mix, and analyst notes
 - **One-click export**: Download a polished PDF branded to your title and audience, perfect for stakeholders or clients

+### Admin Console
+- **Feed visibility**: Quickly inspect how many listings arrived per feed and when they were last refreshed
+- **Freshness monitoring**: Human-readable freshness labels and ISO timestamps highlight stale sources immediately
+- **Quality guardrails**: Trimmed averages surface the effective sample size and how many outliers were excluded from pricing calculations

 ## 🏗️ Architecture